Are you looking for more passion and intimacy in your relationship? Are your conflicts getting in the way of the closeness you desire from each other?

 Q. We haven’t had sex for years.
 Is there a chance we will again?

 A. Yes, there is a chance.
 Often times, sexual abstinence is a sign of an emotional deficit in the relationship.
 Working on rekindling your emotional connection will increase the likelihood for physical re-connection.

 Q. What theories influence your work with couples?

 A. The clinicians at Affirming Therapy Center have been trained in and use the framework of Emotionally Focused Therapy (EFT).
 This theory focuses on working to make significant and lasting changes at the primary level of connection and attachment.
 EFT is geared toward the importance of your attachment bond with each other, recognizing the negative cycles that lead you to feeling stuck, and learning how to change the way you relate to each other at a deeper, more meaningful way.

-We are also influenced by the Gottman approach (by John and Julie Gottman) and the work of Harville Hendrix with Imago therapy as well as by Esther Perel, the author of Mating in Captivity and State of Affairs.
+We are also influenced by the Gottman approach (by John and Julie Gottman), the work of Harville Hendrix with Imago Relationship Therapy, and Esther Perel, the author of Mating in Captivity and State of Affairs.

 Q. Are there any books we can use to get us started in the process?

 A. Yes.
 We have two recommendations for you to become familiar with the concepts in Emotionally Focused Therapy.
 The first is Hold Me Tight: Seven Conversations for a Lifetime of Love by Dr. Sue Johnson.
 The second is An Emotionally Focused Workbook for Couples by Veronica Kallos-Lilly and Jennifer Fitzgerald.
 The second book is a practical resource, can be a helpful addition to the relationship counseling sessions, and can be used concurrently with counseling.